-“In cohorts of well-characterized PANS patients, evidence of postinfectious autoimmunity and/or neuroinflammation is found in more than 80% of cases (Swedo, et al.).”
-The JCAP papers include details on PANS/PANDAS treatment options including antibiotics to remove the source of inflammation (streptococcus or another infection), anti-inflammatories, IVIG, behavioral therapies, and more.
+The consensus paper and management recommendations include details on PANS/PANDAS treatment options including antibiotics to remove the source of inflammation (streptococcus or another infection), anti-inflammatories, IVIG, behavioral therapies, and more.

 Access the PPN Practitioner Directory.

-Primary care providers, including pediatricians, family physicians, and nurse practitioners, can diagnose PANS/PANDAS and implement the majority of treatments.
-However, if you need help finding a doctor or medical professional familiar with PANS/PANDAS, visit the PPN Practitioner Directory.
+Primary care providers can diagnose PANS/PANDAS and implement the majority of treatments.
+If you need help finding a doctor or medical professional familiar with PANS/PANDAS, visit the PPN Practitioner Directory.
 Practitioners can request to be listed in the directory by becoming a member of the PPN.